 What is the process to have a boating safety course approved by California State Parks Division of Boating and Waterways (DBW) in order to become a course provider for the California Boater Card Program?

-There is a four-step process for a course and exam provider to become an “approved provider” in California: Providers with a current NASBLA and State certifications can take up to 30 days to be approved.
-Providers who need a NASBLA and State certification can take up to a year to be approved.
+There is a four-step process for a course and exam provider to become an “approved provider” in California: Providers with a current NASBLA and state certification can take up to 30 days to be approved.
+Providers who need a NASBLA and state certification can take up to a year to be approved.

 - Complete the National Association of State Boating Law Administrators (NASBLA) process for national approval.
 For NASBLA approval, follow the procedures outlined here.

 - Still working within the NASBLA framework, complete DBW course content approval.
 California approval is the second part of the NASBLA approval process.

 - Understand and complete a California Boater Card (CBC) Data Compliance Agreement.

 - Complete a CBC application including contact information, a copy of your current NASBLA/California certification letter (and any previous letter verifying approval since January 1, 2015) and copies of your current course certificate and/or card.
 An application can be found on our website.

 What will the California Boater Card Data Compliance Agreement include?

-Boating safety course providers shall agree to collect the student DBW-issued Application ID number and provide it to DBW in the required format and within the timeframe established by DBW: This information shall be in an uploadable format such as Excel; the course provider shall upload the requested data into the database.
+Boating safety course providers shall agree to collect the student DBW-issued Application ID number and provide it to DBW in the required format and in the timeframe established by DBW.
+This information shall be in an uploadable format such as Excel or API; the course provider shall upload the requested data into the database.

 When should a course provider complete a California Boater Card course provider application?

 After the course provider has completed their NASBLA and State certifications and the CBC Data Compliance Agreement.